dvlbhanderi/Kali-p1/README.md

     The third argument should be the directory of all of the byte files

     The fourth argument should be the location of a text file containign names of byte files to classify
+  ### spark_NB.py:
+    This script creates a pipeline around the spark implementation of Naive Bayes using a regex tokenizer to split the words and creates a list of bigrams per each document.
+A Term frequency feature list is created using spark's hashing TF.
+This featurization is passed to the Naive Bayes model.

+    The Script can be run as spark-submit spark_NB.py [args]

+    The first argument should be the location of a text file containing names of byte files to train the model

+    The second argument should be the location of a test file containing training labels

+    the third argument should be the location of a text file containg names of files to classify

+    the fourth argument should be the location of testing labels ('None' should be provided if there are no testing files)

+    The fifth argument should be the directory of the byte files to be used

 # Contributing